rizz-kings/data-in-the-wild/README.md

 The notebooks folder contains notebooks used in every step of the project. <br> imdb_reviews.ipynb is the main notebook used to gather all reviews from imdb.com. <br>
 <br>
 Most Notebooks within this folder should have self-explanatory names. <br>
+Note that the data scraping notebooks using Selenium the relevant Selenium drivers will need to be installed to run them. <br>

 #### Scripts
 The scripts folder contains .py files mainly used in the data collection process. <br>

+#### Versions
+All notebooks were tested to run with Python version 3.10.13 and the package versions in requirements.txt. <br>